thevinter/thevinter.github.io/dm-guide.md

 ## <a name="10"></a>Advantage and Disadvantage

-If you have advantage on a roll you roll two die and take the highest, if you have disadvantage you do the same and take the lowest.
+If you have advantage on a roll you roll two dice and take the highest, if you have disadvantage you do the same and take the lowest.
 Remember that multiple instances don't stack and advantage and disadvantage cancel each-other.
 If you have at least one effect that gives advantage and one effect that gives disadvantage you roll normally.

 ![Yawn](/images/yawn.jpg)